 RAN4 further discuss whether some conducted TCs could be transitioned to OTA to improve realism from testing perspective.

-E.g., RAN4 further study the necessity and limitation on introducing multi-Tx/Rx test cases for OTA based on potential radiated metric.
+E.g., RAN4 further study the necessity and limitation on introducing multi-Tx/Rx test cases for OTA based on potential radiated metric

+Whether introducing new requirements based on UE requirement thread discussion.

+OPPO: For the second bullet point, we belive the necessity and benefits on introducing additional test cases should be identified first.
+Furthermore, the principle is we are not introducing new requirements compared to conducted.

 Topic #2: New test methodologies for new 6GR frequencies

 Sub-topic 2-1 Testability for new 6GR frequency